 Take a look here for the full menu.

 Catal Restaurant is a cross between casual dining and an upscale fine dining restaurant.
 It’s OK to bring kids here, but you’ll want to call ahead and make a reservation well ahead of time.
 They offer breakfast, lunch, and dinner, and even have a happy hour menu every day from 3 pm to 5 pm.

 There are several low-carb options that you can get here, and all of them will need to be customized to hold the sauce.
 You’ll also need to opt for a low-carb side dish instead of the traditional sides as these appear to be off-limits for low-carb eaters.

-You can also go with the roasted chicken, bone-in New York strip steak, or the grilled rack of lamb.
+You can also go with the market fish, roasted chicken, bone-in New York strip steak, or the grilled rack of lamb.
 Just be sure you’re asking to hold all sauce and get the sauteed mushrooms as your side dish.
 You can also ask for a side salad made with oil and vinegar as a starter.

 The kid’s menu includes fresh fruit, a hot dog, macaroni and cheese, chicken fingers, and more.